- 4 sprigs flat-leaf parsley

 Remove the bread, uncover, and serve immediately.

-Recipe courtesy Jean Luc Kiefer, Park Bistro, NYC
+Recipe courtesy of Jean Luc Kiefer, Park Bistro, NYC